-First of all we would need a library to use Raspberry Pi's IO pins.
+First of all we would need a library to use Raspberry Pi1's and Pi3's IO pins.
 WiringPi is a well known one, and it is used by piXtend (see below).
-So, let's' use wiringPi just for start.

-But, in the end we will not favour wiringPi and switch to pigpio[d] (page 29) for all applications.
-We prefer thinking in "real" pin or GPIO numbers; see figure 3.

-And, for "real" process IO applications, we always take Pi3's or better, contrary to figure 4.
+So, let's' start with wiringPi.
+But, in the end we will not favour wiringPi and switch to pigpio[d] for all applications.
+And, for "real" real time process IO applications, we always take Pi3's, contrary to figure 4.